JuliaData/ChunkedBase.jl/README.md

 # [ Info: Newlines in chunk (id:(2, 2)): [36864, 40960, 45056, 49152, 53248, 57344]
 # [ Info: Newlines in chunk (id:(2, 2)): [57344, 61440, 65536]
 ```
 Behind the scenes, `ChunkedBase.jl` was using two 64KiB buffers, finding newlines in them, and splitting the found newlines among 4 tasks.
-We can see that each of the buffers (identified by the first number in `id` tuple) was refilled two times (refill number is the second element of the tuple).
+We can see that each of the buffers (identified by the first number in the `id` tuple) was refilled two times (the refill number is the second element of the tuple).
-The way we setup our data, there should be one newline every 4KiB of input, so we'd expect 16 newlines per chunk, but we could see that there are 20 numbers reported per chunk -- this is because the first element of the newline segment we send to the tasks is either 0 or the end of the previous sub-chunk, so we get 4 duplicated elements.
+The way we set up our data, there should be one newline every 4KiB of input, so we'd expect 16 newlines per chunk, but we could see that there are 20 numbers reported per chunk -- this is because the first element of the newline segment we send to the tasks is either 0 or the end of the previous sub-chunk, so we get 4 duplicated elements.